SchoolOfCode/bc16-w6-hackathon-make-a-codewars-challenge-INFINITYX00/PROJECT_PRESENTATION.md

 Kata instructions

-Hello Challenger!
-I often never know when I should wear my jacket, I always wear it at the wrong time!
-So please help me by writing called `coatOrNoCoat`
+Hello, I often never know when I should wear my jacket, I always wear it at the wrong time!
+So please help me by writing a function called `coatOrNoCoat`
 It should take in a single number argument of `temp`.
 The function should be able to handle any numbers no matter how big or small.
 If the temp is less than 20, return "it's cold out you should wear a coat" If the temp is greater than or equal 20 return "it's warm out you don't need a coat"

-MVP1: Create a Kata.
-Write a should write a function

-MVP2:
+MVP:
+Write tests based on the comments in main.js
+Write code to pass these tests, start simple
-Write a function to return a string based on the weather and if coat should be worn.
+Write the solution by creating a function to return a string based on the weather and if coat should be worn Check the solution passes the tests
+Remove solution code when tests work

+Stretch goals:
+Make harder levels of the kata to differentiate between learners skill levels User to modify function to handle multiple temperature values at once

 Brainstorming the idea!
 Function Purpose: This function needs to help the user determine whether they should a coat based on the weather.